Is Repeated Bayesian Interim Analysis Consequence-Free?: Methods

-Bayesian interim analyses inflate type I error rate A, regardless of whether $\pi(\theta)$ is correctly or incorrectly specified.
-This is because at each interim analysis, there is a non-zero probability that the posterior probability exceeds the threshold, i.e., \(\Pr(H_a \mid \mathcal{D}_n) > C\), purely due to random fluctuations in the observed data.
-That is, \(H_0\) may be falsely rejected by chance when \(\theta - \theta_0 < \delta\), resulting in inflation of the type I error rate A. This inflation is often further exacerbated under prior misspecification (i.e., \(\pi \ne \pi_g\)), as stopping rules tend to preferentially select data with extreme or favorable outcomes (e.g., indicating early efficacy), thereby biasing the posterior toward an overly optimistic direction.
+Bayesian interim analyses inflate ATIE, regardless of whether $\pi(\theta)$ is correctly or incorrectly specified.
+This is because at each interim analysis, there is a non-zero probability that the posterior probability exceeds the threshold, i.e., \(\Pr(\theta > \theta_0 \mid \mathcal{D}_n) > C\), purely due to random fluctuations in the observed data, when \(\theta \le \theta_0\).
+This resulting in inflation of ATIE.
+This inflation is often further exacerbated under prior misspecification (i.e., \(\pi \ne \pi_g\)), as stopping rules tend to preferentially select data with extreme or favorable outcomes (e.g., indicating early efficacy), thereby biasing the posterior toward an overly optimistic direction.

-Since Type I error rate B is defined based on credible intervals, one might expect that interim stopping would not inflate it when $\pi = \pi_g$.
-However, this is not the case.
-Because Type I error rate B is defined \emph{conditional on $H_0$}, not all parameter values generated under $\pi_g$ contribute to its calculation.
-In effect, only the portion of $\pi_g$ that lies within the null parameter space (e.g., $\theta - \theta_0 < \delta$) is relevant.
-This creates a mismatch between the data-generating prior $\pi_g$ and the prior $\pi$ used for inference, even when they are nominally the same.
-As a result, Type I error rate B can differ from that of a fixed design, despite using $\pi = \pi_g$.
-This deviation becomes more pronounced when \(\pi \ne \pi_g\).